usingbattery/Matlab_Rose/README.md

 # Matlab_Rose
-to surf a vivid 3d rose
+to draw a vivid 3d rose